For more information about NIH Clinical Trials and the importance of participating, please click on the following link:

 Purpose: Heart failure is a serious and common condition.
 It is a condition in which the heart muscle does not pump blood throughout the body as well as it should.
 Over a period of years, the heart’s pumping ability continues to get worse and a heart transplant may become necessary.
 Treatment options are extremely limited.

 Stem cells are cells that do not yet have a specific function in the body.
 Mesenchymal stem cells (MSCs) are a type of stem cell that can be grown from bone marrow (the spongy tissue inside of bones).
 C-kit+ Cardiac Stem Cells (CSCs) are stem cells that can be grown from a sample of tissue collected from the heart.
-Stem cells can develop into other types of more mature cells, such as blood and muscle cells.
-It is hoped that by placing these cells in the heart, they can give rise to new muscle that will allow the heart to work better.
+It is hoped that by placing these cells in the heart, they can generate molecules that improve the chemical environment of the heart (paracrine effect) that will allow the heart to work better.

 The purpose of this research study is to determine whether giving MSCs and/or CSCs to patients with heart muscle damage is safe.
 It will also help us learn whether these treatments improve heart function for people who are not ideal candidates for other forms of standard therapy such as surgery or techniques used to widen or unclog an artery.